Texas Revolution: Legacy

 The Texas Revolution has been the subject of poetry and of many books, plays and films.
 Most English-language treatments reflect the perspectives of the Anglos and are centered primarily on the battle of the Alamo.
 From the first novel depicting events of the revolution, 1838's Mexico versus Texas, through the mid-20th century, most works contained themes of anticlericalism and racism, depicting the battle as a fight for freedom between good (Anglo Texian) and evil (Mexican).
 In both English- and Spanish-language literature, the Alamo is often compared to the battle of Thermopylae.
 The 1950s Disney miniseries Davy Crockett, which took considerable license with its source material, inspired worldwide interest in the battle.
 Within several years, John Wayne directed and starred in one of the best-known and perhaps least historically accurate film versions, The Alamo (1960).
+(Note: Historians J. Frank Dobie and Lon Tinkle requested that they not be listed as historical advisers in the credits of The Alamo because of its disjunction from recognized history.)
 Notably, this version made the first attempt to leave behind racial stereotypes; it was still banned in Mexico.
 In the late 1970s, works about the Alamo began to explore Tejano perspectives, which had been all but extinguished even from textbooks about the revolution, and to explore the revolution's links to slavery.